Balekian Hayes P.L.L.C. - Logo

 What Does “Best Interest of the Child” Mean?

-In many families, one parent may be the more permissive parent, while the other may be more of the rule enforcer.
+In many families, one parent may be more permissive, while the other may be more of a rule enforcer.
 It’s natural for a child to want to live with a more permissive parent, but that kind of environment may not be in the child’s best interests.

 For example, a teenager may want to live with a parent who works nights or late hours, so they have less supervision.
 A judge may ask about parents’ work schedules and which parent is the one to enforce curfews or be physically present to supervise the child.
 So, living in a house with minimal parental supervision may not serve that child’s best interest, even though it is the child’s preference.